A Dialogue Between Strephon and Daphne.

 But there's one above 'em all:

-With avertion she does fly 55
+With aversion she does fly 55

 Tedious Trading constancy.

-Daph: Cruell sheppard I submit:
+Daph: Cruell Sheppard I submit:

 Doe what Love and you thinke fitt.